This article has links to products and services we love, which we may make commission from.

 Durness

-It costs £5 to take the small boat ride deeper into the cave where the tour guides tell you about their successful discoveries and scary encounters (May-September).
-Wear closed-toe footwear.
+It costs £10 to do the small boat ride, which takes you deeper into the cave as tour guides tell you about their successful discoveries and scary encounters (May-September).

 Chocolate Mountain is tucked away in Durness’s Balnakeil Craft Village and sells ‘the world’s best chocolate’ and truffles at tourist prices.

-Durness has one of the most beautiful campsites I’ve seen but if windy there is limited coverage.
-The site has a restaurant/pub on the side of it (was closed until 18:30 when we visited).
+Durness has one of the most beautiful campsites I’ve seen but if it is windy there is limited protection.

 Sidestep Trip: Handa Island

-Tarbet of the northwest, not to be confused with Tarbert on the west coast near Oban, is the gateway to Handa Island where you can do a spot of puffin watching (we ran out of time, let us know how it goes).
+Tarbet of the northwest, not to be confused with Tarbert on the west coast near Oban, is the gateway to Handa Island, where you can do a spot of puffin watching.

 Tarbet is reached after Unapool (near Kylesku) and Scourie but before Cape Wrath and Durness.